-For more highlights of this incredible region of the world, check out our South America bucket list and our picks of the best 20 beaches in South America.
-Also, our guide to South America small group tours picks out the best organised experiences with safety and hygiene policies in place.
+For more highlights of this incredible region of the world, check out our South America bucket list.
+Also, our guide to South America small group tours picks out the best organised experiences for the trip of a lifetime.

 Best beaches in South America: Argentina

 “I’m going to Mar Del Plata for the weekend,” said a hostel owner we had befriended in Buenos Aires.
 “Where’s that?” we replied.
 Turns out that it’s Argentina’s biggest and most popular beach resort city.
 In fact, it’s the country’s second-most visited city after the capital.
 Who knew?